zwack/pyramid/docs/narr/advconfig.rst

    config.include(add_routes)

-Using :meth:`~pyramid.config.Configuration.include` instead of calling the function directly provides a modicum of automated conflict resolution, with the configuration statements you define in the calling code overriding those of the included function.
+Using :meth:`~pyramid.config.Configuration.include` instead of calling the function directly provides some automated conflict resolution, with the configuration statements you define in the calling code overriding those of the included function.
 See also :ref:`automatic_conflict_resolution` and :ref:`including_configuration`.